Tithes & Alms

 Sir 3:2

-For the Lord hath given the father honour over the children, and hath confirmed the authority of the mother over the sons.
+For the Lord hath given the father honour over the children..

-• The 12 holy virgins also dress modestly in honor unto the Holy Father as a similitude of how the daughters ought to adorn themselves in the world giving honour unto their father and the Holy Father.
+The 12 holy spirits (the virgin sisters of the Son of Alahayim) also dress modestly, in honoring the Holy Father as a similitude of how the daughters of Alahayim ought to adorn themselves in the world, giving honor unto their head of household (the man), their lord and the Everlasting father Yache, and the Holy Father Ahayah.

 Shepard of Hermas Parable 9